What is the qualified business income deduction?

 Step 1: Determine whether your business is a specified service business.
 The IRS Qualified Business Income FAQs go into greater detail about the kinds of businesses that qualify as an SSTB.

 Step 2: Calculate your total taxable income for the year.
-If it’s less than $157,500 ($315,000 if married filing jointly) then you don’t need to worry about the type of business.
-You can take the full 20 percent QBI deduction.
+If a taxpayer’s taxable income is less than $200,000 ($400,000 if married filing jointly) then no matter the type of business, they can take the full 20 percent QBI deduction.

 Step 4: If your business is an SSTB with income in the phase-out range, you’ll calculate your deduction by taking 20 percent of your qualified business income and applying the limitation of: